newaetech/chipwhisperer-datasets/README.md

 ### Hardware Platforms

-The hardware in the [ChipWhisperer CW308 Targets](https://www.github.com/newaetech/chipwhisperer-cw308t-targets) repository is used as a list of available targets.
+The hardware in the [ChipWhisperer CW308 Targets](https://github.com/newaetech/chipwhisperer-target-cw308t) repository is used as a list of available targets.
 The initial run will use the following target boards:

 * STM32F3
+* XMEGA (8-bit)
 * SAML11 (has hardware AES)
 * SAM4L (has hardware AES)
 * MK82F (has hardware AES, several AES engines available)